 About

-I am a gamer, hobbyist author, and occasional indie game developer.
-As an author, I write speculative fiction (soft science fiction and fantasy) short stories, novellas, and novels.
-As a game developer, I mostly create edutainment RPGs that tell stories and/or teach something.
+I am a gamer, author, and occasional indie game developer.
+As an author, I write short stories, novellas, and novels in the speculative fiction genres:

 Over the course of my professional career, I learned from experience that more growth comes from negative reinforcement rather than positive (the Oh Yeah!
 I'll Show You Principle).

 As a creator, spotting weaknesses is challenging.
-You're too close to the work and often perceive your project as the flawless ideal in your mind - and not the imperfect reality.
+You're too close to the work and often perceive your project as the flawless ideal in your mind--and not the imperfect reality.
 Therefore, I have one rule for feedback: include at least one thing you believe could be improved, replaced, or removed to make the story or game better.

 Critique my stuff.
 Seriously.